AN IMMIGRANT FAMILY IN 1960 — TWO GENERATIONS — CLASHING DREAMS

 “Aayisha is amazingly creative, I am so thrilled to be working with her again,” says Frank.

-Cast members are Julie Mitre, Ryan Hall, Jeff Watkins, Gina Palmer, Melissa Reeves, Phil Troyk, Anne Tracy and Olivia Cinquepalmi.
+Cast members are Julie Mitre, Ryan Hall, Jeff Watkins, Liz Lauren, Melissa Reeves, Phil Troyk, Anne Tracy and Olivia Cinquepalmi.